Keyboard shortcuts

 The full lists of keysyms, mouse buttons, and modifiers can be found in the Lookup Tables section.

 An action will only trigger if your pressed modifiers exactly match those specified.
 For example, an action for "T" will only trigger if you press T while Shift, Control, etc. are not pressed.
+However, Caps Lock and Num Lock (mod2) will be ignored unless the action explicitly requires them.

 The * modifier acts as a wildcard, allowing the action to run while other modifier keys are pressed.
 An action for "*-T" will trigger if you press T, regardless of what modifier keys (Shift, Control, etc.) are pressed.